The Fickle Lady is Calling it Quits

 "The Fickle Lady is Calling it Quits" is the eleventh episode of the eleventh season of the American television comedy drama Shameless, an adaptation of the British series of the same name.
 It is the 133rd overall episode of the series and was written by executive producer Nancy M. Pimental, and directed by executive producer Iain B. MacDonald.
 It originally aired on Showtime on April 4, 2021.

 The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional family of Frank Gallagher, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
 He spends his days drunk, high, or in search of money, while his children need to learn to take care of themselves.
 The family's status is shaken after Fiona chooses to leave.
 In the episode, Liam and Frank spend the day doing "Frank things"; as his dementia continues to worsen.
 Meanwhile, Lip begins a yard sale in order to bump the house's value, while Mickey hates his new apartment.

 According to Nielsen Media Research, the episode was seen by an estimated 0.52 million household viewers and gained a 0.11 ratings share among adults aged 18–49.
 The episode received mixed reviews from critics; while William H. Macy received high praise for his performance, others criticized the different storylines.

 Plot

 Ian and Mickey have moved into their apartment at West Side, but Mickey dislikes the neighborhood's quiet state, so he decides to sleep at the Gallagher household.
-He tries to cover the window with black trash bags, but the manager tell him he can only use white trash bags.
+He tries to cover the window with black trash bags, but the building manager tells him he can only use white curtains.